jdprichards/jdprichards/VideoPages/Matrix.md

 </p>

 <p style="font-size:17px">
 In this explainer I am going to go through the addition and mutiplaction of matricies.
 In later parts I'll go through different transformations.
-But I'm going to try and keep it basic here.
+But I'm going to try and keep it basic here.<br><br> Representing Matricies:
 </p><br>
 <p style="font-size:16px">
 Lets say you've got a Matrix V with 4 Rows and 4 Columns.
 It would look something like this: